Lokesh4152/QTRIP_DYNAMIC/README.md

 1. Clone the project repository.
 2. Follow the deployment instructions to set up the frontend and backend.
 3. Explore the various features of the QTrip website.

----

-Feel free to customize this template with specific links, images, and additional information relevant to your project.
-Providing clear documentation in your README file will help users and contributors understand your project and its functionalities.